Inpatient Drug Rehab: What to Expect & How Much it Costs

 - Those with a lack of personal support or an unstable living environment outside of treatment

-- People with good insurance or the financial means to pay for the high costs of inpatient treatment
+- People with good insurance or the financial means to pay for the higher costs of inpatient treatment

 What to Look for in an Inpatient Drug Rehab Center